MapleLeafTeam/Hikari-App/README.md

 # Hikari-App
-A multi-platform App developed specifically for HikariCMS
+A multi-platform App developed specifically for HikariCMS based on Flutter